gbremble/api-docs/source/v1/includes/_introduction.md

 401                   | Unauthorized.
 Your API Key was rejected.
 403                   | Forbidden.
 You do not have permission to perform that action.
 404                   | Not found.
 The requested URL is not found on the server.
+405                   | Method not allowed.
+Certain Objects only have limited methods allowed.
 429                   | Too many requests.
 You have hit the Open API too quickly.
 500, 502, 503, 504    | Server error.
 Something is wrong on Guidebook's end.
 Please try again later.